-Welcome to the smack dab middle of Ted Lasso’s second season, folks—“The Signal”—the impending darkness manifesting itself in the form of an incoming hurricane following a gorgeous rainbow.
+Welcome to the smack dab middle of Ted Lasso’s second season, folks—”The Signal”—the impending darkness manifests itself in the form of an incoming hurricane following a gorgeous rainbow.
 Written by Brett Goldstein, “The Signal” is a spectacularly balanced dark forest swarming with fireflies in the form of humor.
-That is until, the paths that are taken lead deeper into the darkness.
+That is until the paths that are taken lead deeper into the darkness.

-As what I firmly believe was a conversation being had with the audience as well as the team, Ted’s “rom-communism” speech will be coming into play a lot during the rest of the season.
+As what I firmly believe was a conversation happening with the audience as well as the team, Ted’s “rom-communism” speech will be coming into play a lot during the rest of the season.

 The Signal or in Other Words, the Roy Kent Effect

 I tragically don’t think we’ll ever live in a world where Roy Kent and Jamie Tartt become best friends in this lifetime, but at the very least, I’m happy to see a world where, however, begrudgingly, they’re fighting on the same side.
 When Jamie returned to the team in “Do the Right-est Thing,” he started proving that he’s actually trying.
 It’s not all talk with him (thank heavens because his words literally say the polar opposite of what he wants).
 Jamie is trying to break bridges with Roy and respecting the matter that he belongs on the coaching staff.

 And this is something that works better with the men because, as we learned in “For the Children,” Jamie Tartt’s respect for Roy Kent goes further beyond what he’s shown when they were both players.
 Jamie has admired Roy, and ultimately, Jamie’s been a fan of his when he was younger.
 As he mentioned then, Roy just wasn’t playing the way he should have, but as a coach and as a professional who understands every detail pertaining to the game, Roy Kent as a coach is probably a dream come true for Jamie.